This course is designed for students who have no/little previous knowledge in Korean.

 - understand and produce key expressions for everyday life

-- exchange short conversations of dayily topics such as weather, food and hobby.
+- exchange short conversations of daily topics such as weather, food and hobbies.

 Please read our Can-do Statements (link on the right of this page) to see the competences which you will be working towards and can achieve by the end of the year.

 1 x 2 hour class per week plus some independent learning.